jryder128/cpp-app-design/Module03-Variables/README.md

 James Ryder (StudentID: 30108962)
 C++ Application Design
+Completed modules: 01, 02, 03
 Module 03: Variables, Cin, Cout
   This program is the framework for an application that will create non-player characters for a computer game.
-Completed modules: 01, 02, 03
-Instructions: Compile WelcomeMenu.cpp in the IDE of your choice and run the executable.
+Instructions: Compile MonsterMaker.cpp in the IDE of your choice and run the executable.